jradford5/GA_capstone_Airbnb_project/README.md

 - Distance from the property in km to the nearest station.
 - Based on the postcode of the property, the average monthly rental price for a one-bedroom flat.

-Length features were also created for all of the text variables to show how many letters each piece of text value.
+Features were also created for all of the text variables to show how many letters each feature had.

 ![](images/location_code.jpg)